 - Stage IB: The tumor is larger than 2 centimeters

-Stage II: Cancer may have spread to nearby tissue and organs, and lymph nodes near the pancreas.
+Stage 2 Pancreatic Cancer: Cancer may have spread to nearby tissue and organs, and lymph nodes near the pancreas.

 - Stage IIA: Cancer has spread to nearby tissue and organs but has not spread to nearby lymph nodes